“How would you growth hack my business?”

 Now, your not supposed to track every single event that is happening on your website.
 That’s what we call data pukking.

-All you want to track is each key metrics of your Pirate Funnel.
+All you want to track is each key metrics of your growth hacking Pirate Funnel.

 In my staging website these are the following events: